 This recipe has been on our weekly menu plan since July, and it’s always a crowd-pleaser.
 This chili is light and fresh tasting because I use tomatoes from the garden, a jar or a tetrapak instead of from a toxic, BPA-lined aluminum can.

 This chili is also a great way to use up some ground meat or leftover beans, and to get some nutrient-dense liver, bone broth, and seaweed into your diet without tasting it!
 (You can leave out the beans if you are on GAPS or Paleo.)

-- 1 pound pasture-raised ground beef, pork, turkey or combination
+- 1 pound grass-fed ground beef, pork, turkey or combination

 - 2-4 ounces pasture raised beef or chicken livers, minced (Optional, but recommended)